Kandelonius/Sprint-Challenge--JavaScript/README.md

 .map returns an array whereas .forEach does not. .forEach also must iterate through an array without stopping.

-2. What is the difference between a function and a method?
+2.What is the difference between a function and a method?

-a function manipulates data on its own and a method uses functions to manipulate data.
+a function manipulates data on its own and a method uses functions to manipulate data. // a function stored on an object.

-3. What is closure?
+3.What is closure?

 Scope, a way to control and protect variables from being accessed by unintended functions.
 Children have access to their parents data but not the other way around.

-4. Describe the four rules of the 'this' keyword.
+4.Describe the four rules of the 'this' keyword.

 -Window Binding- A catch all if none of the other rules apply.
 If you are in strict mode this will instead return undefined.